With so many email marketing tools out there, you don’t want to waste your time evaluating ones that don’t fit your needs.

 If you’re just using email marketing on HubSpot, you’ll get access to basic engagement statistics like open and click rates, plus deliverability information and an HTML click map (similar to a heat map).
 Not many platforms offer click or heat maps, but both Constant Contact and HubSpot do.

-On paid plans, you get access to even more cool data like how much time was spent reading emails, and you can break down data by email client (except for Gmail, who doesn’t provide this data).
+On paid plans, you get access to even more cool data like how much time was spent reading emails, and you can break down data by email client.

 Overall, the reporting features on both these platforms is among the best we’ve seen across any email marketing tools.

-There’s no free plan on Constant Contact, but there is a 60 day free trial.
-That’s not great for brand new businesses, but if you already have a decent list started, you should expect to invest a bit in email marketing anyways.
+There’s no free plan on Constant Contact, but there is a 60-day free trial.
+The lack of a free plan might be disheartening for brand new businesses, but if you already have a decent list started, you should expect to invest a bit in email marketing anyways.

-The overall cost for a plan with email marketing features depends on your list size, but is relatively expensive compared to alternatives like AWeber that only have email marketing features.
+The overall cost for a plan with email marketing features depends on your list size but is relatively expensive compared to alternatives like AWeber practically only has email marketing features.

 On all plans, you get access to all the email templates and both phone and chat support.

-HubSpot does offer a solid free plan that comes with most features (email marketing, landing pages, live chat, etc.) other than the advanced ones and 1-on-1 support.
+HubSpot does offer a solid free plan that comes with most features (email marketing, landing pages, live chat, etc.).
+However, these features do have limitations on the free plan that you can avoid by upgrading.
+The free plan also doesn’t advanced features like automation and 1-on-1 support.
 Note that HubSpot branding appears on all forms and emails on a free plan.

 If you do upgrade to a paid plan, you get rid of the branding and can send up to 10,000 emails per month.
 While this base cost is less than a comparative plan on Constant Contact, it gets much more expensive when you need to send more than that limit.

 At that point, you’re forced to upgrade further to a much more expensive plan, although it does come with additional features like email marketing automation, surveys, polls, and coupons.